ValerieNguy/CSE151A_Final_Project/README.md

 ### Model 1: Linear Regression

 Working within `sklearn`, `train_test_split` was used to divide our data into training and testing sets with an 80:20 split.
 With columns `total_amount`, `VendorID`, `RatecodeID`, `payment_type`, `passenger_count`, and `trip_distance` as input data, a `LinearRegression` object was used to fit a linear regression model to predict `total_amount`.
-Training and testing MSE were calculated using the native `sklearn` method.
+For [result analysis](#model-1-linear-regression-1), training and testing MSE were calculated using the native `sklearn` method.
 Defining a correct prediction as any prediction that fell within 10% of its actual value, we again used `pyplot` to visualize the model's correct predictions in comparison to its false positives and false negatives, as well as a fitting graph visualizing the distribution of predicted values compared to actual values.

-### Model 2: Decision Tree Regressor
+### Model 2: Decision Tree

 Once again working within `sklearn`, the data was split in the same way but passed into a `DecisionTreeRegressor` object in order to fit a decision tree to predict `total_amount`.
 Additionally, `GridSearchCV` was used to tune hyperparameters `max_depth`, `min_samples_split`, and `min_samples_leaf` through five-fold cross-validation with negative MSE used as the evaluation metric.
 The best hyperparameters were determined to be `max_depth = 10`, `min_samples_split = 4`, and `min_samples_leaf = 10`.
-Result analysis of MSE, prediction comparison, and fitting graph was performed in the same way as described in Model 1.
+[Result analysis](#model-2-decision-tree-1) of MSE, prediction comparison, and fitting graph was performed in the same way as described in Model 1.

-### Model 3: Random Forest Regressor
+### Model 3: Random Forest

 Expanding upon the decision tree model, we conducted hyperparameter tuning for a `RandomForestRegressor` object with the additional hyperparameter `n_estimators`.
 We also used `SelectKBest` to implement feature selection, selecting the top five most relevant features with the ANOVA F-statistic as the evaluation metric.
 The tuning process was slightly scaled down to use three-fold cross validation on 30% of the training data, randomly subsampled using the `sample` method from `pandas`.
 The best hyperparameters were determined to be `max_depth = 10`, `min_samples_split = 5`, `min_samples_leaf = 2`, and `n_estimators = 100`.
-Result analysis of MSE, prediction comparison, and fitting graph was performed in the same way as described in Model 1.
+[Result analysis](#model-3-random-forest-1) of MSE, prediction comparison, and fitting graph was performed in the same way as described in Model 1.

 ## Results